bisc/coco-case-studies/README.md

 4) Run "wolframscript" in your command line
 5) Input your Wolfram ID and password into the prompt

-### Executing the analysis
+### Executing the analysis via scripts

-You can follow the Docker-based repeatability instructions in reproduction-instruction.pdf.
-Follow the build-image-from-scratch route.
+You can follow the Docker-based repeatability instructions in the [reproduction-instruction.pdf](./reproduction-instruction.pdf).
+Follow the build-image-from-scratch route or download the built [docker image](https://drive.google.com/drive/folders/1YY6M_aFl7YsUhBvdzMZTTsf-8UrVAN2e).

 To run the analysis scripts:
 * UUV case study
    - Neutral calibration: wolframscript <path_to>/uuv-analysis-neutral.wls
    - Conservative calibration: wolframscript <path_to>/uuv-analysis-conservative.wls
-* Mountain car case study ,
+* Mountain car case study
    - Neutral calibration: wolframscript <path_to>/mountaincar-analysis-neutral.wls
    - Conservative calibration: wolframscript <path_to>/mountaincar-analysis-conservative.wls

 "wolframscript" is equivalent to and can be replaced with "wolfram -script".

+### Interactive analysis via notebooks

+The notebook-based analysis allows interactive processing and visualization of the data.
+You would need to install [Wolfram Mathematica](https://www.wolfram.com/mathematica/), version 12.1+.
+You can obtain a [free trial](https://www.wolfram.com/mathematica/trial/) or you may be at an institution with an [academic license](https://www.wolfram.com/mathematica/pricing/colleges-universities/).
+For read-only access, you can download a free [Wolfram Player](https://www.wolfram.com/player/).